“Is it safe to ship my belongings to Malaysia?”

 Customs No. 1 Form

-In the Customs No. 1 Form or Borang Kastam No. 1 (the main customs declaration form), you must completely fill out your sending and receiving addresses, the type of items that will be transported, and their corresponding values.
+In the Customs No. 1 Form is the main customs declaration form in Malaysia.
+You must completely fill out your sending and receiving addresses, the type of items that will be transported, and their corresponding values.

 The moving company should give you this form before sending your item to Malaysia.
 The form itself is pretty straightforward, but if you ship in bulk, you can opt to have the moving company fill out this form for you to minimize the imported tax as much as possible.